johnx25bd/x25bd/content/posts/2024-11-12---The-State-Of-The-Art/index.md

 I find I often hold out on saying things, sharing my perspective and ideas, because I don’t feel like I have a good handle on the breadth and depth of the “cutting edge”.
 I feel that to credibly contribute to the conversation, I need to have done my homework.
 As evidence — I haven’t posted in almost a year, and rarely share what I’m thinking in any public forum.

 I have well-founded reasons for staying mute, but my growing belief is that silence causes more harm to myself than good, and undermines whatever small contribution I might be able to make to progress.
-Sense-making accelerates when its done in the open.
+Sense-making accelerates when it's done in the open.

 ---